DataDog/integrations-core/crio/README.md

 ### Configuration

-1. Edit the `crio.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your crio performance data.
+1. Edit the `crio.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your CRI-O performance data.
    See the [sample crio.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3]